sarven/unit-testing-tips/README.md

 ### Mockist (London school)

-- The unit as a single class.
+- The unit is a single class.
 - The unit should be isolated from all collaborators.

 ```php